0dpe/Linux-Journey/README.md

    Note: While Oh My Posh's documentation suggests to edit `.zshrc`, Home Manager automatically does that. `❱` is `\u2771`; use `$ echo "\u2771"` to see the symbol.
 1. Connect to internet.
 Use `# nixos-rebuild switch`.

-### Controlling Audio
+### Controlling Audio & Bluetooth
 For Linux systems, [PipeWire](https://docs.pipewire.org/index.html "PipeWire Documentation") is used for managing audio.
 PipeWire is more modern compared to PulseAudio and JACK.
-While `services.pipewire.enable = true;` is already in `configuration.nix`, it is recommended to add some extra options.
+While `services.pipewire.enable = true;` is already in my `configuration.nix`, it is recommended to add some extra options.\
+[BlueZ](https://www.bluez.org/about/) is the official standard bluetooth package.
 1. Edit `configuration.nix`:
    ```diff
    { config, lib, pkgs, ... }: